0xmre/tuxart/README.md

 An arbitrary kernel configuration file can be passed as argument, output file will be stored in CustomTux folder

-DOWNLAOD AND INSTALL INSTRUCTIONS:
+DOWNLOAD AND INSTALL INSTRUCTIONS:

-- Open a terminal then type "git clone https://github.com/HommeOursPorc/TuxArt.git"
+- Open a terminal then type "git clone https://github.com/HommeOursPorc/tuxart.git"
 - from tuxart/ folder type "sudo pip3 install ."

 (pip3 and python3 are needed in order to install and run the program, type sudo apt-get install python3 and sudo apt-get -y install python3-pip)